 Found a swarm?

-If you have a bee swarm in your backyard or local area please do not try and kill or interfere with the bees - you are likely to anger the bees and get stung.
+If you have a bee swarm in your backyard or local area please do not try and kill or interfere with the bees - you are likely to anger the bees and you may be stung.
 The bees will not harm you if they are left alone.

 Remember the important role bees play in the fertilisation of agricultural crops, such as many of our nuts, fruit and vegetables.